Swizec/react-d3-workshop/src/pages/6-react-d3.md

 # Using a library (and when not to)

-The easiest way to achieve all these benefits is to use a library.
+The easiest way to achieve these benefits is to use a library.
 Something that comes with pre-built visualization components you can plug into your app and move on with life.

 Most data visualization libraries are built on top of D3.
 They often give you basic charts and graphs, some customizability, and a world of pain when you stray from the beaten path.